Myjoyysr/DigiFab2020/README.md

 what we need:

-    a) CAD design and Arduino code
+    a) CAD design and Arduino code. <- We have both, just need to clean the code

-    b) Simulation of code (in Tinkercad).
+    b) Simulation of code (in Tinkercad). <- We have, working fine with our simple code sketch

-    c) Complete BOM (Bill of Materials)
+    c) Complete BOM (Bill of Materials) <- We need to check this out.

-    d) Quick prototype out of cardboard, paper or/and whatever available at home
+    d) Quick prototype out of cardboard, paper or/and whatever available at home <- We have, a good looking one

-    e) Rendering / animation of the 3D design
+    e) Rendering / animation of the 3D design <- We have (do we really need animation?
+I think pictures we have are already good enough)

-    f) include slic3r or similar for CAD designs that are intended for 3D printing
+    f) include slic3r or similar for CAD designs that are intended for 3D printing <- We have lasercutter files.
+(Do we have wheels?)

     "Please note that the documentation is required as described the course introduction on the first lecture.
-Certainly, the delay of the course will affect the time of the documentation."
+Certainly, the delay of the course will affect the time of the documentation." <- Our documentation is up to date with weekly reports.aa